fedibtc/fedi-alpha/README.md

   <a href="https://play.google.com/store/apps/details?id=com.fedi" target="_blank"><picture><img src="https://github.com/fedibtc/fedi-alpha/assets/42595944/70575e5d-4f68-4c3f-b905-1132176314ca" height="90"></picture></a>
 </p>

-Don't like app stores - no problem [download the apk](https://github.com/fedibtc/fedi-alpha/releases) or our head to our [Progressive Web App](https://app.fedi.xyz).
+Don't like app stores - no problem [download the apk](https://github.com/fedibtc/fedi-alpha/releases).

 Whilst we've been zapping eCash around the planet and funding geyser campaigns with eCash for a while now, we recognise that nothing gets an idea across like first hand use.
 To make this easy we have deployed a public federation to the [MutinyNet bitcoin signet](https://blog.mutinywallet.com/mutinynet/).